 We love to talk about the fun and interesting sides of oral health, but today, there is something much more serious on our minds.
 We care about the health of everyone in Dansville, and as dental care professionals, we feel it is our duty to educate you on how to be as safe and healthy as you can be.
 While you have probably heard of the human papilloma virus and oral cancer, most people don’t know that they are linked.
-Here is some information from Dr. Sevey & Dr. Atwell about the topic.
+Here is some information from Dr. Sevey & Dr. Sigwart about the topic.
 If you have any questions, please feel free to give Creative Dental Solutions a call.

 What is HPV?